HOLIDAY SALE

 Deep delta sleep is where your brain repairs itself:

-Travel disrupts delta sleep dramatically.
+Travel disrupts delta sleep.
 You may sleep, but you don’t recover.

 That’s why jet lag feels like mental quicksand, slow, heavy, and hard to think through.